sc0v0ne/LearnAI/faq.md

 - How to Choose an ML Algorithm
 - How to choose classification model
 - Should I start learning ML by coding an algorithm from scratch
+- The obsession to understand how algorithms work
 - Is image channels first or last
 - How to share your work
 - How to choose a Cloud Platform